alexharri/website/posts/icelandic-name-declension-trie.md

 title: "Compressing Icelandic name declension patterns into a 3.4kB trie"
 ---

 Displaying personal names in Icelandic user interfaces is surprisingly hard.
-This is because of _declension_ -- a language feature where the form of nouns change to communicate a syntactic function.
+This is because of _declension_ -- a language feature where the forms of nouns change to communicate a syntactic function.

 In Icelandic, personal names have four forms, one for each of the [grammatical cases of Icelandic nouns][icelandic_cases].
 Take the name _"Guðmundur"_: